 In 1995, Mike graduated with distinction from the University of Wisconsin-Madison with a bachelor's degree in political science and earned his law degree from the University of Wisconsin in 1998.
-In addition to his position as an adjunct professor at the University of Wisconsin Law School, Mike is actively involved with the University of Wisconsin and is a member of the Political Science Department's Board of Visitors.
+In addition to his position as an adjunct professor at the University of Wisconsin Law School, Mike is actively involved with the University of Wisconsin and is a former member of the Political Science Department's Board of Visitors.

 Mike is licensed to practice law in Wisconsin and the District of Columbia.

 Wisconsin - 1998